VictoSN/resume-website/README.md

 ## Possible Future Upgrades

 1. Add a dropdown menu for the header in mobile.
-2. More details about educations section.
+2. Turn the projects into a dropdown for easier navigation
-3. Turn the projects into a dropdown for easier navigation
+3. Blog?
-4. Blog?
+4. Slideshow image/video for project
-5. Slideshow image/video for project
+5. improve the UI for certificates and language